GLIMS-RGI/rgitools/docs/dem_examples/hef.rst

 Summary
 -------

-In an easy location in the mid-latitudes, all DEMs are qualitatively OK.
-DEM3 is the most different from all, with an obvious higher elevation tongue.
+- in an easy location in the mid-latitudes, all DEMs are qualitatively OK
+- DEM3 is the most different from all, with an obvious higher elevation tongue
-There is a worrying generalised bias between SRTM and TanDEM-X, the latter being higher of 40m in average.
-ASTER and SRTM agree the most.
+- worrying generalised bias between SRTM and TanDEM-X, the latter being higher of 40m in average
+- ASTER and SRTM agree the most

 Maps
 ----